 Because of the importance of securing the data of any company subject to a receivership, immediate attention must be given to obtaining a backup of the data, and consideration given to obtaining a complete backup of the systems.

 In all conservation and rehabilitation efforts, the immediate focus is ongoing insurance company operations and the changes necessary to help ensure the viability of the company.
 A priority focus will be on analysis and management of information to support decision-makers.
 Realizing potential opportunities such as mergers, divestitures and loss portfolio transfers will require considerable information on all aspects of the business.
-Throughout the conservation or rehabilitation process, it is necessary to continually consider potential future requirements, such as release of the company to existing management, transferal to new owners (of the insurance business or the entire company) or transition to liquidation.recieverfuturer
+Throughout the conservation or rehabilitation process, it is necessary to continually consider potential future requirements, such as release of the company to existing management, transferal to new owners (of the insurance business or the entire company) or transition to liquidation.
+In doing this, the receiver will need to look ahead to what systems requirements may be needed in the future and make arrangements so they are in place when needed.

 Liquidation processes will require a focus on timely conclusion of normal operations and an accurate final statement of assets and liabilities.
 Systems support will be required for estate liquidation processes, including interfaces with guaranty associations, management of claims against the estate, recovery of all receivables, pursuit of causes of action to benefit the estate, and disposition of physical assets.
 Compliance with all legally required processes and documentation to support compliance are crucial.